 Their realm was the heart of civilization — until the apocalypse came.
-Meet the great masters of Central Asia’s last golden age.
+Meet the Persians: enlightened lords of Central Asia’s final golden age.

 Towering citadels, perhaps; adorned with domes and minarets.
 Flowing robes of many colors, and turbans and embroidered veils.
 Gardens of colorful flowers and birds, where courtesans sing poetry for sultans.
 Spices and the scent of sandalwood, and the tales of the Thousand and One Nights.

-It might surprise you, then, to learn that none of this — not one bit of it — comes from Arabia.
-Not at all.
+It might surprise you, then, to learn that none of this — not one bit of it — comes from Arabia at all.

 When the armies of Muhammad rode eastward in the 620s CE, they brought none of these gifts with them.

 In those days, Arabia’s battle-hardened zealots knew only the stern, fierce world of the desert — that trackless expanse of sand and sky, where warriors wrote love-poems to their swords, and sang of riding camel-back across the sun-parched wastes to raid for honor and glory.

 To be sure, the city of Medina was a trade hub in those days (as Mecca itself may have been).
 The Prophet and his followers — many wealthy merchant families among them — would have tasted Indian saffron; heard Persian poetry; caught thin strains and melodies of the vast cultural symphony that thundered in Central Asia, far to the east.

 But for Muhammad’s armies, Persia was still an alien world — a mysterious realm whose mountains and forests might harbor all manner of fabulous beasts and enchanted treasures.